 all, Puppies, Leadership and Dominance in Dog Training, Guy Fawkes and similar stressors for dogs, Separation Anxiety, 'Walking the Dog' and all associated..., Dog 'Ownership' Helpful Tips, Preventing 'Fixation'/'Obsession', With Cats..., General Training, 'Obedience' Type Command Instruction, Safety Around Dogs, A Good Dog Behavioural Consultant/Dog Behaviourist, Entertainment for your dog, The problem with gadgets in effective dog training, Stress in Dogs, Reactionary Behaviour, Aggression, Embarrassing antics our dogs get up to..., 'Tis the Season', Visitors and your Dog, Vocalization, Strangers, Issues with Food, Cars/Vehicles and your Dog, Why does my dog?

-10.7.21Dog Behaviour.
-Dog Training.
-Dogs rolling in feces.
-A smelly topic but…Why do dogs roll in feces?Recent studies suggest that for dogs, rolling in feces inherently may be to help camouflage them from larger predators (in more wild situations - from predators such as Mountain Lions etc).Also, when rolling in prey feces, it may be a way for the dog to carry information to other pack members about where they have been and what they have found (food wise from rolling in their preys feces) Selina McIntyre, Dog Behavioural Consultant and Dog Trainer, Dogs Best Friend.
+A smelly topic but, recent studies suggest that for dogs, rolling in large predator feces may inherently help camouflage them from larger predators (in more wild situations these could be Mountain Lions etc).Also when rolling in prey feces, it may be a way for the dog to carry information to other pack members about where they have been and what they have found (oooh look, I found that an elk had been here for example) Selina McIntyre, Dog Behavioural Consultant & Dog Trainer, Dogs Best Friend.
+For more dog behavioural and training advice, tips and suggestions, why not check out my book with HarperCollins, ‘Big Dog, Small Dog - Make your dog happier by being understood,' thank you 🙂

 08.05.2021